OxideMod/Oxide.Docs/docs/guides/developers/data-storage.md

 ## Configuration/user data file

-As previously mentioned in section [My first plugin](./my-first-plugin), configuration and user data file use `Newtonsoft.Json` to serialize data structure.
+As previously mentioned in the section [My first plugin](./my-first-plugin), configuration and user data file use `Newtonsoft.Json` to serialize data structure.
+Configuration files are stored in  `./oxide/config folder`
+User data files are stored in  `./oxide/data`
+Default path can be modified to save in subfolder.

 the basic data structure
 ```csharp